WLJSTeam/wljs-docs/docs/frontend/Advanced/executables.md

 FrontEndInlineExecutable["Compressed expression"]
 ```

+Use `Compress` expression to provide a compressed string to it.
-This is how `Iconize` function is working
+PS: This is how `Iconize` function is working